thanhtunguet/thanhtunguet.github.io/_posts/2023-03-26-dynamic-dns-cloudflare-telegram.md

 # Get current public IP address of your network
 PUBLIC_IP=$(curl -s https://checkip.amazonaws.com)

 # Get current DNS setting of your domain
 CURRENT_IP=$(nslookup "${YOUR_DOMAIN}" ${DNS_SERVER} | awk '/^Address: / { print $2 }')

-# Compare 2 IP addresses
+# Compare the two IP addresses
 if [ "$CURRENT_IP" != "$PUBLIC_IP" ]; then
-    # If your IP address has changed
+    # If the IP address has changed, update DNS and send a notification
     sendChat "The public IP address has changed from: ${CURRENT_IP} to ${PUBLIC_IP}.
 DNS setting has been updated!" cloudflare -X PUT \
       "https://api.cloudflare.com/client/v4/zones/${ZONE_ID}/dns_records/${RECORD_ID}" \
       --data "{\"type\":\"A\",\"name\":\"*\",\"content\":\"${PUBLIC_IP}\",\"ttl\":1,\"proxied\":false}"
 else
-    # If the setting is up to date, do nothing
+    # If the DNS setting is up to date, do nothing
     echo "Current DNS setting is up to date" fi
 ```